Which large rainstorms are crucial for people in some parts of the world?

 - Explain how the Santa Ana winds affect the weather.

-- What can be caused by the Santa Ana winds?
+- What is one extremely bad result of the Santa Ana winds?

 - What causes local winds to blow?